Earn Brand Loyalty Via Social Media

 Reward the Regulars

 In the long list of reasons why I love Nordstrom, the Nordstrom Note rewards program is number one.
-Brand cardholders earn one point for every dollar spent in stores or online at Nordstrom, Nordstrom Rack, and HauteLook.
-Periodically, customers can really rack up the points when bonus points days are offered throughout the year.
+Brand cardholders earn one point for every dollar spent in stores or online at Nordstrom and Nordstrom Rack.
+Periodically, customers can rack up the points when bonus points days are offered throughout the year.
 For every 2,000 points earned, a $20 Nordstrom Note is offered to spend on anything at Nordstrom.

-If you think your brand can’t offer attractive benefits like a Fortune 500 retailer, think again.
+If you think you can’t offer attractive benefits like these major brands, think again.
 On Tuesdays, my local pizza place offers $3 off each pizza when customers use the brand’s app to place the order.
 Whether offering a free appetizer in exchange for a social media check-in, or a percentage off products and services after filling out a punch card, be creative about what you can offer your customers.

 Do you have insights about why your customers are loyal to your brand?
 How has your social media presence increased momentum?
 We’d love to hear about your success, so please be in touch on Facebook or Twitter!